Improving the Timing Resolution of Positron Emission Tomography Detectors Using Boosted Learning -- A Residual Physics Approach: Experiments

 with $\vec{c}$, and $\vec{\overline{\Delta t}}$, denoting the calibration channel vector and the mean time difference vector, respectively, and $\boldsymbol{M}$ encoding different channel combinations in the form of a matrix.
 After some number $N$ of performed sub-calibrations, a convergence of the detector \ac{CTR} value as well as the estimated corrections $\{ \hat{c}_k \} \in \hat{\vec{c}}$ is visible,

 with $i$ denoting the number of applied sub-calibration.
-For this work, we used three sub-calibration iterations mainly addressing fixed skews due to differences in the signal propagation and time jitter introduced by the scintillator itself.
+For this work, we used three sub-calibration iterations (based on \ac{TDC} regions, readout channels, and voxels as described in \cite{naunheim_analysis_2022}) mainly addressing fixed skews due to differences in the signal propagation and time jitter introduced by the scintillator itself.
 At this point, it becomes inconvenient to add more and more sub-calibrations since the benefit decreases strongly.